Filibaba/Tablecloth/README.md

 }
 ```

-Or you can add a view and make it fill it's superview.
+Or you can add a view and make it fill its superview.

 ```swift
 view.addSubview(scrollView, constraints: .sameFrame)